Tip 1: You are online but never alone

 Tip 5: Don’t procrastinate; just get started!

 Sometimes getting started is the hardest part.
-If your study schedule looks too daunting, set a smaller goal.
+If your study schedule looks too daunting, set a smaller goal and find the most effective way to study.
 Break down the qualification into bite size chunks – we are often overwhelmed if the task looks too big.

 Consider reading half of the chapter today and half tomorrow.
 Just do one or two problems from the workbook.
 Remember that it is always better to do a little now than ending up doing nothing at all.